 If you are looking for the relaxed, home-feeling place Lisbon Calling Hostel should be your choice.
 It is not a big hostel and for sure it is perfect for the families.
 You will not find here pub crawls nor beer pongs.
 However, interesting talks and people to go out, for sure are included in the price.

 I couldn’t ask for more during my stay in Lisbon.
-Artistic vibe, interesting interior and friendly treatment.
+The artistic vibe, interesting interior and friendly treatment.
 These are the best phrases that can describe Lisbon Calling Hostel.

 Big thanks to all the team for having me under your rooftop.
 Next time I’m coming back to check out private rooms!